 I love hiking, rock climbing, in other words, mountains.
 Unfortunately, Denmark is flat as hell, so it is not the best place when you have a hobby like that 🙂

 Thankfully, Sweden is just around the corner or rather a bridge, so it is easy to hop into the car and drive there.

-If you are much into hiking, there is a trail going from Helsingborg along the coast to Kullaberg.
+If you like hiking, there is a trail going from Helsingborg along the coast to Kullaberg.
 It is called Kullaleden (part of Skåneleden Trail), and it is 70 km long.
-If 70 km is too much, there are still some trails all around, so it is still perfect 🙂
+If 70 km is too much, there are many other shorter trails in the area.

-There are many routes available with different difficulties.
-So if you are looking for a place to do some climbing I can recommend it.
+If you are looking for a place to do some climbing, close to the Copenhagen area I can recommend Kullen.

-Now how to get there with a car from Copenhagen.
+Now how to get there in a car from Copenhagen.

 The cheapest way is to buy the Øresund bridge pass.
 The price for a return ticket without having a subscription (~700kr) is almost the same as purchasing a subscription (~350kr) and then crossing with it (~165kr one way).
 So if you ever plan on going to Sweden again, just buy the pass.
 Then the next time you plan to go, it is going to be cheaper.